shrestha-ghosh/shrestha-ghosh/README.md

 ## Hi there 👋
 # 💫 About Me:
-🏫 I'm a junior at <a href="https://www.shiksha.com/bca-bachelor-of-computer-applications-chp">  Bachelor of Computer Applications </a>, at IEM, Kolkata<br>⚡ I'm a beginner of Full Stack Developer , versatile in Frontend .<br>🌱 I’m currently learning MERN Stack and Software Engineering.<br>💬  I’m currently open for a new job opportunity. <br>🤓 Always learning new things.<br>
+🏫 I'm a junior at <a href="https://www.shiksha.com/bca-bachelor-of-computer-applications-chp">  Bachelor of Computer Applications </a>, at <a href="https://iem.edu.in/">IEM</a>, Kolkata<br>
+⚡ I'm a beginner of Full Stack Developer , versatile in Frontend .<br>
+🌱 I’m currently learning MERN Stack and Software Engineering.<br>
+💬  I’m currently open for a new job opportunity. <br>
+🤓 Always learning new things.<br>

 ## 🌐 Socials: